cm5x/comp302-game-project/README.md

 Infinite Void:
 Freezes random 8 barriers so they can’t get destroyed.
 Only overwhelming fireball can do normal damage to the barriers.
 Lasts 15 seconds.

+Double Accel:
+Changes the spped of the fireball to make the game more challenging.
+Lasts 15 seconds.

 # In-Game Photos
 ![Ekran görüntüsü 2024-06-01 173920](https://github.com/KocUniversity/comp302-group-blue/assets/91802400/d331a43e-035f-4094-a551-4fd40c8842b2)